NORTHERN SPAIN'S MAMMALS

 While waiting and watching for wolves, there are lots of other things to see.
 Red Deer are numerous on the mid-elevation slopes whilst Cantabrian Chamois, a type of alpine antelope, are found higher up.
 Griffon Vultures soar overhead, whilst both Golden Eagle and Peregrine are occasionally seen.
 This is passage time too, so groups of Honey Buzzards, plus occasional Marsh and Montaguís Harriers, Short-toed and Booted Eagles, and Black Kites should be seen passing overhead.
 A few Egyptian Vultures should also remain after the breeding season.

 A special mention should also be made of another star mammal here.
-In late summer local farmers, practicing a very traditional method of farming, cut hay from the fields in the lush valley bottoms.
+In late summer local farmers, practising a very traditional method of farming, cut hay from the fields in the lush valley bottoms.
 This exposes the burrows of countless numbers of small rodents.
 The normally shy Wildcats come out of the beech woods in the late afternoon and can be seen hunting in broad daylight.
-There is a very healthy population here, and studies have shown that they are not subject to hybridization with domestic cats.
+There is a very healthy population here, and studies have shown that they are not subject to hybridisation with domestic cats.
 With care and patience we can expect great views of this fantastic predator.

 PARQUE NATURAL DE SOMIEDO